google/googletest/docs/primer.md

 namespace {

-// The fixture for testing class Foo. class FooTest : public ::testing::Test {
+// The fixture for testing class Foo. class FooTest : public testing::Test {
  protected:
   // You can remove any or all of the following functions if their bodies would
   // be empty.